 Going back to camp left me with a feeling of unprecedented love, and some new friendships.
 I have never felt so loved, appreciated, admired, or beautiful.

-This piece was inspired by real events.
+This piece was inspired by real events, which I referred to as my 2022 reunion tour.
 In my life, I have needed to occasionally visit or call upon the lifelong friends who know me for who I really am, and who love and respect me for it.